OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

   Tokens should be invalidated after they are used, otherwise they provide a persistent backdoor for the account.

-- Does the token expire?
+- Does the token expire if it remains unused?

-  As the tokens are more susceptible to brute-force attacks, a shorter expiration time should be implemented to limit the window available for an attacker to carry out an attack.
+  As the shorter tokens are more susceptible to brute-force attacks, a shorter expiration time should be implemented to limit the window available for an attacker to carry out an attack.

 - Are appropriate rate limiting and restrictions in place?